GenderDysphoria/GenderDysphoria.fyi/public/en/what-is-gender.md

 What **Gender is *not*** is sexual orientation.
 We describe orientation using terms relative to one's gender (homosexual/heterosexual/bisexual, etc), but gender itself does not affect sexuality and sexuality has no role in gender.

-## What does it mean to be non-binary?
+## What does it mean to be Non-binary?

-non-binary identities are outside of an exclusive affinity to either male or female.
+Non-binary identities are outside of an exclusive affinity to either male or female.
 Sometimes this means a total affinity to both ([bigender](https://gender.fandom.org/wiki/Bigender)) or balanced affinity to both ([androgyne](https://gender.fandom.com/wiki/Androgyne)).
 It can also mean an affinity that changes from day to day ([genderfluid](https://gender.fandom.org/wiki/Genderfluid)), a partial affinity ([demigender](https://gender.fandom.org/wiki/Demigender)), or even an affinity to the entire gender spectrum at once ([pangender](https://gender.fandom.org/wiki/Pangender)).

 It can also mean a lack of affinity to any gender identity at all ([agender](https://gender.fandom.org/wiki/Agender)) or a strong affinity to a gender identity that isn't relative to either male or female (including but not limited to [aporagender](https://gender.fandom.com/wiki/Aporagender)).